Kutay1907/Dataguess-AI-Field-Application-Engineer-Assessment/README.md

 # AI FAE CV Technical Assessment

 ## Overview
 This project implements a complete Edge AI Video Analytics System capable of detecting and tracking objects in real-time using **YOLOv8** and **ByteTrack**.
-It features a robust inference engine, a REST API for deployment, and a monitoring system.
+It features a robust inference engine, a REST API for deployment, a monitoring system, and a **Traffic Analytics Extension** for flow counting and density estimation.

 ## Project Structure
 ```